nicolasboulay/index2share/README.md

 ## Goals

-index is a tool, to manage and copies files.
+index2share is a tool, to manage and copies files.
 The tools create index file.
 This copy management are done though a file navigator, and moving index files.
 Then the index are replace by the tool by the original file.